Design note 4 - what do we mean?

 Online safety will be audited as part of the external safeguarding review, and these reports will be shared with the Trust Board.

-4.2.1 The role of the safeguarding Trustee is to seek assurance on behalf of Trust Board on how safeguarding is managed in the Trust for the safety and wellbeing of the children.
+4.2.1 The role of the safeguarding Trustee is to seek further assurance on behalf of Trust Board on how safeguarding is managed in the Trust for the safety and wellbeing of the children.
 The role includes:

 4.2.2 The Executive Member for Safeguarding and the Trust Safeguarding Lead and the safeguarding trustee meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices in the trust.

-4.3.1 The leader is responsible for:
+4.3.1 These leaders are responsible for:

 4.3.2 They are also responsible for making sure that all staff: understand their role and are appropriately trained to follow policies, processes and procedures and act on reports and concerns.

-This leader is responsible for:
+4.4.1 This leader is responsible for:

 4.5.1 This leader is responsible for: